-Accident and Emergency claims
+Accident & Emergency claims

-Birth Injury claims
+Birth injury claims

 Meningitis is the infection of the protective membranes that surround the brain and spinal cord.
 Approximately 3,200 people in the UK are diagnosed with meningitis ever year.
 Delays in diagnosing and treating meningitis can lead to septicaemia and can have far reaching consequences such as permanent brain or nerve damage, limb loss or even death.

-Making a claim for hospital negligence
+Making a hospital negligence claim

 The amount of compensation you will receive for hospital negligence will depend on your own individual circumstances.
 You are however, entitled to recover compensation for the following:

 The injury itselfYou will receive compensation for the injury (sometimes known as "General Damages" or "Pain, Suffering and Loss of Amenity") that you have suffered.
 The amount that you will receive is governed by a combination of guidelines provided to the judiciary as well as awards in other similar cases.
 Awards range from approximately £1,000 for minor fractures and injuries to over £300,000 for catastrophic brain damage.